pcdshub/engineering_tools/README.md

     <td>ioc-deploy</td>
     <td><pre>
-usage: ioc-deploy [-h] [--version] [--name NAME] [--release RELEASE] &nbsp;                 [--ioc-dir IOC_DIR] [--github_org GITHUB_ORG] &nbsp;                 [--allow-write ALLOW_WRITE] [--path-override PATH_OVERRIDE] &nbsp;                 [--auto-confirm] [--dry-run] [--verbose] &nbsp;
+usage: ioc-deploy [-h] [--version] [--name NAME] [--release RELEASE] &nbsp;                 [--ioc-dir IOC_DIR] [--path-override PATH_OVERRIDE] &nbsp;                 [--auto-confirm] [--dry-run] [--verbose] &nbsp;                 [--github_org GITHUB_ORG] &nbsp;                 {update-perms} ...
+&nbsp;
 ioc-deploy is a script for building and deploying ioc tags from github.
 &nbsp;
-It has two paths: the normal deploy path, and a second path that adjusts write permissions on an existing deployed release.
+It will take one of two different actions: the normal deploy action, or a write permissions change on an existing deployed release.
 &nbsp;
-The normal deploy path will create a shallow clone of your IOC in the standard release area at the correct path and "make" it.
+The normal deploy action will create a shallow clone of your IOC in the standard release area at the correct path and "make" it.
 If the tag directory already exists, the script will exit.
 &nbsp;
-In the normal path, after making the IOC, we'll write-protect all files and all directories.
+In the deploy action, after making the IOC, we'll write-protect all files and all directories.
 We'll also write-protect the top-level directory to help indicate completion.
 &nbsp;